Horse Riding Injury Solicitors

 Bites or Kicks – when startled or threatened a horse will use the tools it has available to defend itself and a horse’s teeth and feet can quickly become dangerous weapons.
 A kick from the hind feet of a horse can be unexpected and explosive and if caught by such a kick the injuries sustained can be catastrophic and in some cases fatal.

-Third Party Negligence – where drivers drive too fast or too close to a horse and its rider causing the horse to spook.
+Third Party Negligence – where drivers drive too fast or too close to a horse and its rider causing the horse to spook, or causing a road accident.

 Prevention against accident & injury